nocta-ui/nocta-ui/README.md

 ### Design System

-**Color Palette**: Neutral-first approach that adapts beautifully to both light and dark themes, with semantic colors used sparingly and purposefully.
+**Color Palette**: Choose from 4 carefully crafted themes (Charcoal, Jade, Copper, Cobalt) that adapt beautifully to both light and dark modes, with colors used sparingly and purposefully.

 **Typography**: Clear hierarchy with consistent spacing and readable line heights, optimized for accessibility and reading comfort.